Would you describe a typical online course?

 How long are the certificate and bundle programs?

 Our Training Bundle Programs take between three and six months to complete.
-Our Technology Certificates take between six and nine months to complete.
+Our Technology Certificates take between six and twelve months to complete.

 What should I expect after enrolling for a Technology Certificate and/or Training Bundle?